-Note that the DefaultEnvironment function returns the initialized default construction environment object, which can then be manipulated like any other construction environment.
+The DefaultEnvironment function returns the initialized default construction environment object, which can then be manipulated like any other construction environment (note that the default environment works like a singleton - it can have only one instance - so the keyword arguments are processed only on the first call.
+On any subsequent call the existing object is returned).
 So the following would be equivalent to the previous example, setting the \$CC variable to /usr/local/bin/gcc but as a separate step after the default construction environment has been initialized: